Skip to content

 The Operating System Switch

-Wealth as Energy
+Wealth as Stored Energy

 There is a useful frame for understanding why Friday Night Essence connects to financial outcomes.